Important Changes That Have Shaped SEO – Algorithm 1.01

 Over the last decade, there have been many changes in the world of SEO.
-SEO as it was, is no longer, and has undergone a complete U-turn as far as the tips and tricks we used to know.
-Creating a website is easy, ranking your website for its keywords is the hard part.
+Organic SEO or natural SEO is a method of getting a top position within a search engine results page by providing the best answer to a user's query.
+SEO as it was is no longer, and has undergone a complete U-turn as far as the tips and tricks we used to know.
+Creating a website is easy.
+Start by using the best website builder to build your site.
+Make sure you use fast reliable website hosting cheap hosting is a no no..
+Ranking your website for its keywords is the hard part.

 Whereas previously we could learn what the search engines wanted, and optimize our pages based on this, now we are likely to be focusing almost wholly on user experience to get our websites to the top of Google’s page one.

 Panda was introduced in February 2011, and if you ask many web developers, this is the one that shook up the world.
-It was the beginning of what would be a complete overhaul of what the search engines were looking for, weeding out weak and keyword spammed content, and focusing on relevant, fresh content.
+It was the beginning of what would be a complete overhaul of what the search engines were looking for.
+Weeding out weak and keyword spammed content, and focusing on relevant, fresh unique content and plenty of it.
+More on Google algorithm updates.

-Panda was something that led the way to the phrase you’ll still hear again and again, which is that “Content is King” and many website owners began a complete overhaul of the content on their sites, adding blogs, regular updates, and basically providing the user with a more rounded experience, by offering guest posts on niche related sites to drive traffic in, and expanding their efforts to social media too.
+Panda was something that led the way to the phrase you’ll still hear again and again, which is that “Content is King” and many website owners began a complete overhaul of the content on their sites, adding blogs, regular updates, and basically providing the user with a more rounded experience, by offering guest posts on niche related sites to drive traffic in.

 Penguin – The Black Hat Assassin